 On March 25, 2020, the City Manager directed staff to reduce costs in FY 2019/20 by an immediate suspension of all non-essential spending; a City-wide full-time hiring freeze effective April 1, 2020; and a City-wide part-time hiring freeze effective immediately.
 This budget expense directive was due to the impacts of the prolonged shelter-in-place order and the Casino shutdown and the anticipated General Fund revenue shortfall during FY 2019/20.
 Further budget information was provided at the Special Council meeting on April 27, 2020, at which time City Council approved by minute order the recommendations made by the City Manager to balance the FY 2019/20 budget.
 Further budget information was provided at the City Council meetings on May 18, 2020 and June 1, 2020.
-On June 1, 2020, pursuant to Resolution No. 2020-069, the City Council adopted an Employee Voluntary Separation Program to help address the fiscal impacts to the City's budget for FY 2019/20 and 2020/21 on June 15, 2020, with each year relying on use of budgeted reserves per the Fiscal Resiliency Reserve Policy to close the budget shortfalls.
+On June 1, 2020, pursuant to Resolution No. 2020-069, the City Council adopted an Employee Voluntary Separation Program to help address the fiscal impacts to the City's budget due to COVID-19 and the shelter-in-place orders.
+The City Council adopted the revised budgets for FY 2019/20 and 2020/21 on June 15, 2020, with each year relying on use of budgeted reserves per the Fiscal Resiliency Reserve Policy to close the budget shortfalls.
 For FY 2020/21, balancing the budget also relies on concessions from the City's labor groups and unrepresented employees to close the budget gap.